RakuyoKit/RaAPIWrapper/README.md

 - File > Swift Packages > Add Package Dependency
 - Add https://github.com/rakuyoMo/RaAPIWrapper.git
-- SSelect "Up to Next Major" and fill in the corresponding version number
+- Select "Up to Next Major" and fill in the corresponding version number

 Or add the following to your `Package.swift` file: